 - 1 cup of red cabbage very thinly sliced

 - Whisk mayonnaise, sweet pickle juice, pickle relish, celery seeds, sugar, kosher salt, fresh ground pepper and pepper in a large bowl to combine.

 - Thinly slice the red and green cabbage, to the desired size.

-- Add green and red cabbage, carrots, and celery to dressing and toss to coat.
+- Add green and red cabbage, carrots, and celery to the dressing and toss to coat evenly.

 - Cover and chill until ready to serve.